Azure/iot-edge-opc-proxy/api/csharp/samples/netcat/readme.md

 ## Prerequisites

-Like any other sample included here, $_HUB_CS must be exported and point to the IoT Hub Owner connection string.
-If run with the -R option, $_SB_CS must be set to the Service bus relay connection string (see relay provider sample for details).
+Like any other sample included, $_HUB_CS must be exported and point to the IoT Hub Owner connection string.
 If it has not been started yet, start the ```proxyd``` in the same network as the ssh server or device you want to access.
-It is recommended to create an alias for ```dotnet pnetcat.dll``` e.g. as ```pnc``` that is globally accessible.

-## Using Proxy netcat Sample as an SSH Proxy
+## Using PNetcat as an SSH Proxy

 You can ssh directly through the proxy tunnel into an SSH server using the proxy command of the SSH client as pictured
 here: